Shinji Ikari: Development

-Shinji was first conceived with slightly different features, which were changed over time.
+Shinji was first conceived with slightly different features, which the staff changed over time.
 Originally, he was more mature, robust, and less introverted than in the final version; he was also portrayed as a studious boy, a "quiet A-student".
-His scholastic conduct would not be seen positively but as a sign of passivity.
+Writer Alexandre Marine similarly noted that the staff initially conceived Shinji as braver and more rebellious than the aired version.
+The series would portray his scholastic conduct as a sign of passivity rather than a positive trait.
 According to Michael House, who was a former member of Gainax and a translator, Anno tried to find a way to end the series with a smiling Shinji and with more positive and communicative characters.
-However, he realized that "the characters he'd created weren't capable of whatever positive change" and reach the result he had initially imagined, adjusting his original plans.

-Anno fixed the protagonist at "age fourteen" since he considered it the age when "independence of mind starts manifesting".
-Shinji's character was conceived to reflect Anno's personality "both in conscious and unconscious part".
-He was, therefore, represented as "a melancholic oral-dependent type" caught "in [an] oral stage", as Anno considered himself.
+However, he realized that "the characters he'd created weren't capable of whatever positive change" and could not achieve the result he had initially imagined, so he adjusted his original plans.
+Anno set the protagonist's age at fourteen since he considered it the age when "independence of mind starts manifesting".
+Anno conceived Shinji's character as a reflection of his own personality "both in [the] conscious and unconscious part".
+Anno therefore portrayed him as "a melancholic oral-dependent type" caught "in [an] oral stage", as Anno considered himself.
 Seeing Shinji as a reflection of Anno, assistant director Kazuya Tsurumaki avoided depicting him as a brave character since "Anno isn't that much of a hero".
 He stated that "Shinji was summoned by his father to ride a robot, Anno was summoned by Gainax to direct an animation".
-Like other male protagonists in Gainax's series, Shinji was conceived with a weak and insecure personality.
+Gainax conceived Shinji, like other male protagonists in its series, with a weak and insecure personality.
 Gainax wanted to reflect the psychological state of animation fans and Japanese society, in which fathers are always at work and emotionally absent.

 Voice

 Megumi Ogata (left) is Shinji's sole Japanese actress.
 Spike Spencer (middle) and Casey Mongillo (right) voiced Shinji in the ADV and Netflix English dubs, respectively.

-Shinji is voiced by Megumi Ogata in the original Japanese version as well as in the films, spin-offs, video games, and the Rebuild of Evangelion film series.
+Megumi Ogata voices Shinji in the original Japanese version as well as in the films, spin-offs, video games, and the Rebuild of Evangelion film series.
 Ogata's agent initially refused her participation in Evangelion, and she agreed due to her status as a newcomer, but Anno directly insisted on her.
 She also described Shinji as one of the "most memorable" roles of her career.
-His characterization required considerable physical and psychological effort.
-For example, in the eighteenth episode, Shinji cries and gasps during a fight; Ogata felt like her "whole body [was] aching".
+Portraying Shinji demanded considerable physical and psychological effort.
+For example, in the eighteenth episode, "Ambivalence", Shinji cries and gasps during a fight; Ogata felt like her "whole body [was] aching".
 She stated, "Every time a new script arrived, every time I turned a new page, I was torn apart by a new pain".
 While dubbing the film The End of Evangelion (1997), she tried to achieve "a higher synchronization rate with the general director than the TV series".
+According to Ogata, Shinji "didn't act like an anime character, but typically talked very quietly and sparingly, and it was like he was suddenly thrust into an anime world".